boraoden/boraoden.github.io/favourite-paintings.md

 ---

 here are my favourite paintings, although they are a bit famous and not so many, i simply love how all of them mean something for me.
-(i will probably update this page a lot, so stay in tuned!)

 ---